Phnom Penh Cambodia Travel Guide

 Enjoy panoramic city views from many rooftop establishments.

-Gluten awareness-free is growing but not prevalent.
+Awareness of gluten-free is growing but not extensive.

 Rice noodles (used in Nom Banh Chok, Kuy Teav) are naturally gluten-free.